graciellehigino/ms_range_interactions/manuscript.md

-investigate the disagreements between available data for species that compose a well-known foodweb in the African continent, discuss the mechanisms that can lead to this, and reinforce the importance of open geographically explicit interaction data, and highlight the importance of accounting for uncertainty when dealing with species distribution data.
+investigate the disagreements between available data for species that compose a well-known foodweb in the African continent, discuss the mechanisms that can lead to this, and reinforce the importance of open geographically explicit interaction data.

 # Methods

-We indentified areas of uncertainty on the ranges of predators based on a simple
+We indentified areas of data deficits on the ranges of predators based on a simple
 rule: we removed any part of a predator’s range that did not intersect with the range of at least one prey herbivore species, which in turn is directly connected to a primary producer (plants).
 To do that, we used a Serengeti food